Achuz123/Bus-Boarding-Sequence-Generator/README.md

 | 2   | 101        | Highest row (20) but an aisle seat (lower priority).   |
 | 3   | 102        | Lower row (19).                                  |

+CODE FOR THE LOGIC
+.sort((a, b) => {
+      // 1.
+Sort by row in DESCENDING order (back of bus first). if (a.sortKey.row !== b.sortKey.row) {
+        return b.sortKey.row - a.sortKey.row;
+      }
+      // 2.
+If rows are the same, sort by seat priority in ASCENDING order (window seats first). if (a.sortKey.priority !== b.sortKey.priority) {
+        return a.sortKey.priority - b.sortKey.priority;
+      }
+      // 3.
+If everything else is a tie, sort by booking ID in ASCENDING order. return a.id - b.id;
+    })

 SCREENSHOTS